nsnam/bake-git/doc/source/bake-tutorial.rst

 ::

-  > bake.py install
+  > bake.py deploy

-this will make the download and build of the selected modules, alternatively you can use bake to download all the required files and install ns-3 afterwards even in offline mode.
+this will make the download and build of the selected modules in one step.
+Alternatively you can use bake to download all the required files and install ns-3 afterwards even in offline mode.
 To do this you should call:

 ::